Tapae

 Tapae was a fortified settlement, guarding Sarmizegetusa, the main political centre of Dacia.
 Its location was on the Iron Gates of Transylvania, a pass between Țarcului and Poiana Ruscă Mountains and connecting the Banat to Țara Hațegului.
-This made it one of the very few points through which invaders could enter Transylvania from the south.
+This made it one of very few points through which invaders could enter Transylvania from the south.
 Moreover, 8 kilometres down the passage into Țara Hațegului, there is Sarmizegetusa Regia.

 The place is the site of three battles between Dacians and Romans.

 Dio Cassius notes the existence of a military camp there during the Dacian Wars.

 Nowadays there is a small village on this site named Zeicani, located within Sarmizegetusa commune.